 All U.S. citizens require a valid Indian visa to enter and exit India.
 For visitors who are traveling to India only for tourist purposes and plan to stay fewer than 60 days, the best option is to apply for an e-Visa online, which you must do at least four days before you leave for your trip.

-The e-Visa is available to passport holders of 166 countries, however, if you plan to stay longer than 60 days or are visiting India for study, research, or work purposes, you must apply for a regular visa.
+The e-Visa is available to passport holders of 166 countries, but if you plan to stay longer than 60 days or are visiting India for study, research, or work purposes, you must apply for a regular visa.
 Additionally, if your parents or grandparents were born in or have lived in Pakistan, you will be ineligible to apply for the e-Visa, even if you are a passport-holder of one of the pre-approved countries.